rchain/bounties/README.md

-# RChain Activists
+# RChain Members

 [![Join the chat at https://gitter.im/rchain/Members](https://badges.gitter.im/rchain/Members.svg)](https://gitter.im/rchain/Members?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This repository is meant for all organizational matters, like:
 - defining how we work together
-- how to become involved as a activist
+- how to become involved as a Member
 - how to earn RHOC
 - etc.